U.S. Department of State

 Who May Apply: All Interested Applicants / All Sources

-For USEFM – FS is 5 (steps 1 through 4).
+For USEFM – FS is 6.
 Actual FS salary determined by Washington D.C.

 Required: Local Security Certification or Public Trust

-Summary: The U.S. Mission in Tegucigalpa is seeking eligible and qualified applicants for the position of Public Engagement Assistant (Press and Media) in the Public Affairs Section (PAS).
+Summary: The U.S. Mission in Tegucigalpa is seeking eligible and qualified applicants for the position of Information Management Assistant in the Overseas Building Operations (OBO) office.